 Your IP (Internet Protocol) address is necessary for you to surf the web (find out your IP address here).
 At the same time, it acts as a cyber fingerprint of your online activities.
 This leads to websites storing your information for marketing purposes or even selling it to third-party actors.
 And that’s why we’ll tell you how to hide IP addresses (including yours.)

-Luckily, there are a few ways you can hide your IP address online.
+Here are 3 ways to hide your IP address

 Allows quick server switching

-The three methods below, will help you hide IP addresses and reclaim your privacy once and for all!
+The three methods below will help you hide your real IP address and reclaim your privacy once and for all!

 1. Use a VPN

-If you want to know how to mask your IP address, so it isn’t easy to link it to your online activity via IP detection.
-It works by making a secure tunnel between you and the websites you access.
+If you want to know how to mask your IP address, a VPN (Virtual Private Network) service is probably the best way.
+It works by making a secure tunnel via the VPN server between you and the websites you access.
 These websites will see the location of the VPN server rather than your real location.

 Your internet traffic (read: everything you do online) is then encrypted and sent through this VPN tunnel to the website or service you connect to.
 So, if someone (like your internet service provider) were to spy on your internet connection, they’d see nothing but gibberish.

-Therefore, the easiest and most reliable way is to hide your IP with a VPN.
-Click here to learn how to set it up on any device.
+Therefore, the easiest and most reliable way to hide your IP is with a VPN.
+Click here to learn how to set up a VPN on any device.

 Another common way to hide your IP is by using proxy servers.
 They work as middlemen between your device and a website or service on the internet.
-You do this by changing your IP to another server’s IP address.
 So, once you connect to a proxy server, all incoming and outgoing data passes through it.
 Whatever site or service you’re accessing sees a different IP address – that of the proxy.

 Although this process may sound similar to how a VPN works, there are a couple of disadvantages of using proxy servers to hide your IP address:

 The quality of proxies can also vary.
 Some have decent security, while others are downright dangerous.
 They keep logs, offer outdated or no encryption, and collect your personal information.